An index to the Stuff of Eric Dynamic

 and new and full moons with it.

 You can also run it on Linux/Unix using 'dosemu'.
-Documentation will be made available for it,
+Documentation here.

 Includes computation of the position of ten major and minor asteroids!

 The one thing the program does not do is indicate retrogrades, but you can fiddle with the time to determine which planets are retrograde.

 Coming back some old day, an ONLINE horoscope generator (jpg output as from 'thscan' above), and the code that produces it.